 To speed up the registration process builders should initially submit an electronic version followed by a hard copy of the signed document.

-Once registered the company will be added to the list of registered builders within a week.
-Please note that the registration of developments does not guarantee the allocation of funds – funds are allocated on a first come, first served basis.
+Once registered, the company will be added to the list of registered builders within a week.

 Assistance will be offered to buyers who wish to purchase a new build home from a home builder who has registered with the Scottish Government to participate in the Help to Buy (Scotland) Affordable New Build scheme.